Metal-insulator transition in CaCu$_3$Fe$_4$O$_{12}$: I ntroduction

 In this Article, we study the iron oxide CaCu$_3$Fe$_4$O$_{12}$ (CCFO), which belongs to A-site ordered TM perovskites AA$_3'$B$_4$O$_{12}$~\cite{Shimakawa08,Cheng13,Long09,Meyers13,Shimakawa15,Yamada14}.
 Iron in CCFO is proposed to have anomalously high Fe$^{4+}$ valence~\cite{Yamada08}.
 In addition to common parameters in TMOs, such as intra-atomic Coulomb interaction, band filling or structural distortions, the interaction between TM ions on A$'$ and B sites adds another control parameter in this group of materials.

-The high-temperature crystal structure of CCFO belongs to $Im \overline{3}$ space group with a sizable rotation of FeO$_6$ octahedra, which can be viewed as a frozen $M_{2}^{+}$ mode (viewed as a rotation of the octahedra along the [111] axis) with a minor $M_{1}^{+}$ contribution (elongation of the octahedra along the [111] axis), see Figs.~\ref{fig_struct}c,d and Supplementary Material (SM)~\cite{sm}.
+The high-temperature crystal structure of CCFO belongs to $Im \overline{3}$ space group with a sizable rotation of FeO$_6$ octahedra, which can be viewed as a frozen $M_{2}^{+}$ mode (viewed as a rotation of the octahedra along the [111] axis) with a minor $M_{1}^{+}$ contribution (elongation of the octahedra along the [111] axis), see Supplementary Material (SM)~\cite{sm}.
 The $M_{2}^{+}+M_{1}^{+}$ distortion (with the experimental amplitudes) is referred to as the $Q_{\rm R}$ distortion hereafter.
-The $Q_{\rm R}$ distortion, which leads to a square-planar coordination of Cu with the four O neighbors (Fig.~\ref{fig_struct}a), is common in the AA$_3'$B$_4$O$_{12}$ series.
+The $Q_{\rm R}$ distortion is shown in Fig.~\ref{fig_struct}c.
+The $Q_{\rm R}$ distortion, which leads to a square-planar coordination of Cu with the four O neighbors (Fig.~\ref{fig_struct}a), is commonly present in the AA$_3'$B$_4$O$_{12}$ series.
 At 210~K, a structural phase transition to $Pn\overline{3}$ structure takes place simultaneously with MIT and magnetic transition.
 Although the Fe$^{4+}$ ions may be expected to adopt the Jahn-Teller-active high-spin $t_{2g}^3e^1_{g}$ configuration, a Jahn-Teller distortion has not been reported.
 Instead, a breathing distortion $Q_{\rm B}$ of the FeO$_6$ octahedra was observed in the insulating phase (Fig.~\ref{fig_struct}b).
 This gives rise to two distinct Fe sites with short and long Fe--O bonds (Fig.~\ref{fig_struct}a).